 However, in my experience, Christmas Eve is more often reserved for the hours-long family dinner (and the placing of the shoes under the Christmas tree before going to bed).

-Some French families in large cities now seem to prefer going to church early on Christmas morning before returning home to open presents with the family.
+Some French families in large cities now prefer attending church early on Christmas morning before returning home to open presents with the family.

 ✍️ French Christmas Wishes or “Voeux”:

 And now you: What do you think of these Christmas traditions?
 Are they similar to yours?
-Leave a comment below and let me know!
+Send me an email and let me know!